Hotels: Now in Easy to Swallow Capsule Form

 We rode the subway late at night to the entertainment areas and followed the bright lights.
 We wandered past bars, clubs restaurants, and pachinko parlors, and finally into the Host and Hostess club district where decorative men and women can be bought for conversation along with overpriced drinks.
 This activity is not to be confused with prostitution though in these areas the two are never far apart.

-We made reservations at a capsule hotel, which was actually quite luxurious.
+was actually quite luxurious.
 For a fee you could get just about any type of facial, massage, or nail set.
 Plus there were restaurants, a lounge room, and pachinko.
 After checking in Danny and I were led through different colored doors not to see each other again until morning.
 I was given a bag with pajamas and towels as well as socks and a toothbrush (the underwear was in a vending machine).
 I put all of my clothes in a locker and after a dip in the hotel Onsen I was off to my capsule.
 It was about eight feet long and three and a half feet wide.
 It was equipped with a television, radio, alarm clock, headphones, mood lighting, flashlight, mirror, and of course bedding.
 My capsule was a top bunk and I couldn’t help but have these images flash through my head: a morgue, top bunk summer camp, and various scenes from The Matrix, Brazil, Fifth Element, and Bladerunner.
 I didn’t get a very good night’s sleep, but it was not the capsule.
 It probably had something to do with the Chinese food I ate for dinner that night.

 The next day we spend most of our time in the city’s largest museum looking at a collection of the past 100 years of modern and went home happy and exhausted.